 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

 Q1: In the past month, how often did you use the Internet?
-This includes using e-mail or visiting a website.
+This includes using e-mail or social media or visiting a website.

 2) a few times per month

 (the following questions are recommended but not mandatory; ask it only if the person used the Internet)